Your local Costa Rica Travel agency, since 1999

 When visiting a national park, expect to pay between $5 and $15 per visit as a non-Costa Rican.
 Prices for locals, legal residents, and children are lower.
 Annual passes are not available.
 Since reserves are private, most also have entrance fees, which can be significantly more than those charged for national parks.

-What to Do (And What Not to Do) In Costa Rican National Parks
+What to Do (And What Not to Do) in Costa Rican National Parks

 Like any natural area, Costa Rican conservation areas have rules and regulations meant to protect the species that call them home.
 Most rules are common sense, like a prohibition on hunting, going off marked trails, removing specimens such as plants, animals, or shells, and going into volcano craters (!).
 Visitors cannot smoke or drink alcohol in national parks, nor can they enter with pets.
 It’s also important to remember not to feed or touch any animals you might come across – no matter how much that white-faced monkey tries to convince you otherwise!